adavisonpq/ADavisonTraining/README.txt

-Svcs-Example
+Svcs-ADavisonTraining
 ============

-Example service to provide a "stub" of code for starting new services based on the enterprise service architecture.
+ADavisonTraining service to provide a "stub" of code for starting new services based on the enterprise service architecture.

 Notes: